 “Pupusas are the most known typical dish in El Salvador.
 Normally we eat them on Sunday night with the family.
 It’s a tradition that goes through generations and social classes.”

-by Ana Salaverria from Hapag-Lloyd Sales team in Montreal, Canada
+by Ana Salaverria, from Hapag-Lloyd Sales team in Montreal, Canada

 From Ana’s family table in El Salvador to your kitchen: a Sunday night tradition, one handmade pupusa at a time.